b2l/what-the-flux/README.md

 Actions.FETCH_FROM_SERVER
 ```

-Actions should read like what they are doing:
+Actions should read like that "something that happened":
 ```
 Actions.TODO_CREATED_SUCCESS
 Actions.TODO_SYNC_REQUESTED